Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_talgebra_18.md

 \end{aligned}
 $

-Substuting the value of y in second equation
+Let's substitute the value of $y$ in one of the equations.

 $
 \begin{aligned}